Hi, I'm Kate (she/her)

 Neurodiversity-Affirming Practice & Social Justice

-Neurodiversity-affirming practice must go beyond individual support—it requires recognising the broader systems that shape our experiences.
-Many neurodivergent people face overlapping forms of marginalisation, including racism, ableism, and other systemic barriers.
-Without actively addressing these dynamics, therapy risks reinforcing the very structures that create harm.
-By committing to ongoing reflection, unlearning, and advocacy, I strive to create a practice that not only supports neurodivergent individuals but also challenges the inequities that impact their well-being.
+Neurodiversity-affirming practice goesbeyond individual support—it requires recognising the broader systems that shape our experiences.
+Many neurodivergent people face overlapping forms of marginalisation, including racism, ableism, transphobia and other systemic barriers.
+Without actively addressing these dynamics, therapy can reinforce the very structures that create harm.

 “The trouble is that once you see it, you can't unsee it.
 And once you've seen it, keeping quiet, saying nothing, becomes as political an act as speaking out.
 There's no innocence.
 Either way, you're accountable.”